mishal153/gpt-blog-starter/_posts/bubble-tea-the-boba-phenomenon.md

 ---
-"title": "Bubble Tea: The Boba Phenomenon"
+title: "Bubble Tea: The Boba Phenomenon"
-"excerpt": "Explore the rise of bubble tea, its origins, varieties, and why it boldly stands as a divisive treat in the world of tea."
+excerpt: "Explore the rise of bubble tea, its origins, varieties, and why it boldly stands as a divisive treat in the world of tea."
-"coverImage": "/images/posts/bubble-tea-the-boba-phenomenon.png"
+coverImage: "/images/posts/bubble-tea-the-boba-phenomenon.png"
-"date": "2024-06-03T14:40:01.8737342+10:00"
+date: "2024-06-03T14:46:02.8583629+10:00"
-"author":
+author:
-  "name": "Tea Treasury"
+  name: Tea Treasury
-"ogImage":
+ogImage:
-  "url": "/images/posts/bubble-tea-the-boba-phenomenon.png"
+  url: "/images/posts/bubble-tea-the-boba-phenomenon.png"
 ---

 Ah, bubble tea—love it or hate it, there's no denying that this unique beverage has taken the world by storm.
 From its humble beginnings in Taiwan to the kaleidoscopic drink it is today, bubble tea, also known as boba tea, commands an impressive presence in the tea universe.
 But is it truly deserving of all the hype, or is it just a passing fad?
 Let's dive into this tantalizing beverage and stir up some heated debate along the way.